MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 Indicates whether the Multicast DNS (mDNS) client should be disabled.

-If null, this setting is not managed through GPO.
-If true, mDNS is disabled.
-If false, mDNS is enabled.
+If `true`, mDNS is disabled.
+If `false`, mDNS is enabled.
+If `null`, this setting is not managed through GPO.
 For more info, see the following [Microsoft article](https://techcommunity.microsoft.com/t5/networking-blog/mdns-in-the-enterprise/ba-p/3275777).

 ```yaml
 Type: Boolean